micmejia/bible-dump/NKJV/Isaiah/Isa 47.md

 ###### 1
 "Come down and sit in the dust, O virgin daughter of Babylon; Sit on the ground without a throne, O daughter of the Chaldeans!
-For you shall no more be called Tender and [^a]delicate.
+For you shall no more be called Tender and delicate.

 ###### 2
 Take the millstones and grind meal.
 Remove your veil, Take off the skirt, Uncover the thigh, Pass through the rivers.